ssayols/bioinformatics/Rsnippets/README.md

 ### Impute missing values

-Impute missing values in a table using the method of the K-Neares Neighbours and the ''imputation'' package
+Impute missing values in a table using the method of the K-Nearest Neighbours and the ''imputation'' package

 ```R
  library(imputation)